sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 * PubSub Chaining (XEP-0253): Federation of publishing nodes enabling a publish node of one server to be a subscriber to a publishing node of another server
 * Easy User Onboarding (XEP-401): Simplified client registration

-# SACM Components, Capabilities, and Interfaces
+# Components, Capabilities, Interfaces, and Workflows
 The SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
 Interacting with these capabilities will require at least two levels of interface specification.
 The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism.
 At this point, we have been experimenting with XMPP as a transfer mechanism.

 The following subsections describe some of the components, capabilities, and interfaces we may expect to see participating in a SACM Domain.